pybricks/pybricks.github.io/learn/building-a-robot/mindstorms-inventor/index.md

 ---
-title: "SPIKE Prime StarterBot"
+title: "MINDSTORMS StarterBot"
 excerpt: >
-  Learn to build a vehicle robot with SPIKE Prime.
+  Learn to build a vehicle robot with MINDSTORMS Robot Inventor.
 Use the hub buttons as extra sensors and combine them with the color sensor and ultrasonic sensor.
 header:
-  teaser: /learn/building-a-robot/spike-prime/starterbot-spike-prime.jpg
+  teaser: /learn/building-a-robot/mindstorms-inventor/starterbot-mindstorms-inventor.jpg
-starter_bot_prime:
+starter_bot_inventor:
-  image: /learn/building-a-robot/spike-prime/starterbot-spike-prime.jpg
+  image: /learn/building-a-robot/mindstorms-inventor/starterbot-mindstorms-inventor.jpg
-  alt: The StarterBot with SPIKE Prime.
+  alt: The StarterBot with MINDSTORMS Robot Inventor.
   caption: >
     The StarterBot is very effective at avoiding obstacles.
 The left and right bumpers press the buttons on the hub when running into an obstacle